saigerutherford/ADNI_fMRI_protocol/WARP.md

   - **Containers and licenses** (paths to MRIQC/fMRIPrep images, FreeSurfer license).
   - **HPC scheduler defaults** (account, partition, time/memory/CPU for MRIQC and fMRIPrep arrays).
   - **Downstream QC tables** (paths to post-Clinica and MRIQC QC tables and final inclusion/exclusion TSVs).
+- Helper module `utils/config_tools.py` is used throughout the shell and Slurm wrappers to read this YAML, either via direct import in Python or via `python -m utils.config_tools ...` from bash; many scripts also honor `$ADNI_CONFIG` for pointing at alternate configs.

 Future changes to paths or resource settings should generally flow through this YAML, with wrapper scripts reading from it rather than hardcoding cluster-specific paths.